 01Ask for a Statement

 You will need to ask for a statement from the debt collections company that outlines the original amount of the debt, as well as any fees that have been added to your account.
-You may be surprised at how many fees you have accumulated with the debt.
+You may be surprised at the fees that can accumulate with an unpaid bill.

-If a collections company contacts you and tries to collect a debt on an account you do not remember having, you need to request account information to ensure it’s really yours.
-By law, they have to provide you with more information and proof that the debt is yours.
+If a collections company contacts you and tries to collect a debt on an account you do not remember having, be sure to request account information to ensure it’s really yours.
+By law, they have to provide you with more information, plus proof that the debt is yours.

 02Negotiate Payment Terms

 If you have enough money to pay off the debt in full, you should consider doing so.
 This debt will show on your credit report as paid in full, which can help raise your credit score by showing that you are cleaning up old debt and changing past habits.

 If you do not have the funds to pay off the debt in full, consider negotiating a debt settlement.
 Here's how it works: You offer the amount that you have as a single lump payment to serve as a settlement in full.
 This means that the amount you paid will clear the debt.